Breaking News | Police Arrest Man With Human Head, Hand In Kwara

-The Police in Kwara have arrested a 24-year-old man, Kehinde Moses, with a bag allegedly containing a freshly severed human head and hand along Ajase-Ipo road during stop and search duty.
+The Police in Kwara has arrested a 24-year-old man, Kehinde Moses, with a bag, allegedly containing a freshly severed human head and hand along Ajase-Ipo road during stop and search duty.

 The Commissioner of Police in the state, Mohammed Bagega, made the disclosure in a statement in Ilorin on Monday.